-PHIL: John, I’ve been watching, as I know you have, the news about the devastation left in the wake of Katrina.
-And my first thought, of course, was of people I know, friends...I have several friends who are pastors in the affected area, and people on our mailing list who listen to Grace To You, thousands of them live in the affected area, and I know our hearts go out to them.
-We want to talk today a little bit about that disaster.
+PHIL: John, I’ve been watching, as I know you have, the news about the devastation left in the wake of Katrina, and my first thought, of course, was of people I know, friends - I have several friends who are pastors in the affected area - and people on our mailing list who listen to Grace to You.
+Thousands of them live in the affected area, and I know our hearts go out to them.
+We wanted to talk today a little bit about that disaster.

 JOHN: Well the whole thing is heartbreaking to me.
-It’s...you know, in one sense, spiritually those people who were lost and without Christ and without hope and without salvation were so before the hurricane.
+It’s – it’s - you know, in one sense, spiritually, those people who were lost and without Christ, and without hope and without salvation, were so before the hurricane.
 But there’s something about seeing people in that level of despair that intensifies one’s apprehension of the truth of their condition.
-You saw all those people milling around in the water, and you saw all those people on the bridges, and you saw the people in the..in the Superdome where, by the way, I preached.
+You saw all those people milling around in the water, and you saw all those people on the bridges, and you saw the people in the Superdome - where, by the way, I preached.

-There’s something about our culture, there’s something about our culture that pulls the mask down in front of reality.
-You can look at a third-world situation in Haiti, you can look at the tsunami in Indonesia, you can look at other disasters in other places, and life is sort of on the edge like that all the time.
-But for us, we do a good job of looking happy and looking successful and everything is fine and not until that comes do you see the real horror of the hopelessness of the human heart.
-So it just really does give us a huge dose of reality.
+There’s something about our culture - there’s something about our culture that pulls the mask down in front of reality.
+You can look at a third-world situation in Haiti, you can look at the tsunami in Indonesia, you can look at other kinds of disasters in other places, and life is sort of on the edge like that all the time.
+But for us, we do a good job of looking happy, and looking successful, and everything is fine, and not until that comes do you see the real horror of the hopelessness of the human heart, so it just really does give us a huge dose of reality.

-PHIL: Earlier this year after the tsunami, you preached a special message at Grace Church about disaster and where is God in the midst of disasters like this.
-We titled it, “Supernatural Lessons from a Natural Disaster."
-And interestingly, we just broadcast that on Grace To You a month ago and it was fresh in people’s minds, I know that because I took a telephone call this morning from a man who lives in the affected area who begged us to put it back on the air because, he said, "For them it’s more timely than ever," and he wants to hear it again.
+PHIL: Earlier this year after the tsunami, you preached a special message at Grace Church about disaster, and where is God in the midst of disasters like this.
+We titled it, “Supernatural Lessons from a Natural Disaster,” and interestingly, we just broadcast that on Grace to You a month ago and it was fresh in people’s minds.
+I know that because I took a telephone call this morning from a man who lives in the affected area who begged us to put it back on the air, because he said, for them, it’s more timely than ever, and he wants to hear it again.

 JOHN: Well, and we’re going to do that, right?

 PHIL: Right.
-In fact we’re going to air it tomorrow.
+In fact, we’re going to air it tomorrow.

-JOHN: Well that’s good and, you know, you don’t know how important that truth is until you need it desperately.
-And I can understand that, even though people heard it, they didn’t hear it with the same ears they’re going to hear it with having gone through all of that, and having been exposed to it.
-So that’s good.
+JOHN: Well, that’s good, and, you know, you don’t know how important that truth is until you need it desperately, and I can understand that; even though people heard it, they didn’t hear it with the same ears they’re going to hear it with having gone through all of that and having been exposed to it, so that’s good.

-PHIL: It’s interesting, isn’t it, how quickly disaster turns the daily water-cooler conversation into a discussion about theology.
-You hear all these questions...we saw it after the earthquake in 1994.
-We saw it after September 11.
-We saw it after the tsunami.
-And again now.
-People want to know what does this calamity signify?
+PHIL: It’s interesting, isn’t it, that - how quickly disaster turns the daily water-cooler conversation into a discussion about theology.
+You hear all these questions - we saw it after the earthquake in 1994, we saw it after September 11, we saw it after the tsunami, and again now.
+People want to know, what does this calamity signify?
 Where was God when this happened?
 Why does He permit things like this to happen?
 Is it possible that things like this happen outside of God’s control?

 PHIL: Would you say those are fair questions to ask?

-JOHN: Yeah, they’re the right questions to ask.
-And, you know, I think it’s true to say this, there have always been these horrible disasters.
-There have always been humanly inexplicable horrors, the massacres of infants, tragic deaths, terrible plagues, diseases, millions of people dying in the Bubonic plague in Europe.
-There have always been these massive kinds of disasters all the way back into history.
-And they always raised the question why, always.
-You know, why is this happening?”
+JOHN: Yeah, they’re the right questions to ask, and, you know, I think it’s true to say this: there have always been these horrible disasters.
+There have always been humanly inexplicable horrors: the massacres of infants, tragic deaths, terrible plagues, diseases, millions of people dying in the Bubonic plague in Europe.
+There have always been these massive kinds of disasters all the way back into history, and they always raised the question why, always - you know, “Why is this happening?”

-And the answer always comes back to the same issue, this is what is waiting everyone...death.
-And you don’t know when it’s going to happen so be warned, understand the nature of the looming threat of death.
-It may not be a tsunami.
-It may not be a hurricane.
-It may not be a 9-11.
-It may not be a terrorist act, maybe something else.
-But it will come and it...for most people will come unexpectedly.
+And the answer always comes back to the same issue - this is what is waiting everyone: death.
+And you don’t know when it’s going to happen, so be warned; understand the nature of the looming threat of death.
+It may not be a tsunami, it may not be a hurricane, it may not be a 9-11, it may not be a terrorist act, it may be something else, but it will come, and it for most people will come unexpectedly.

 PHIL: It’s a frightening thought, isn’t it?